Why buy water sports travel insurance?

 - Age limits.
 Some policies apply age limits for certain activities.
 Check the policy wording carefully, to make sure you’ll be covered.

 Other things to consider when comparing water sports insurance

 You could buy single trip insurance for just one holiday.
-But if you have more than one trip planned in a year, it’s worth considering annual travel insurance which could save you money.
+But if you have more than one adventure planned in a year, it’s worth considering annual travel insurance, which often works out cheaper than multiple single policies.

-If you’re heading off travelling for more than 60 consecutive days, then backpacker’s travel insurance can cover you for a longer period of time.
+If you’re travelling for more than 60 consecutive days, backpacker’s travel insurance can cover you for a longer spell away, in multiple countries.

 Where are you going?

 When you compare travel insurance, you’ll need to confirm your destination.
 Europe is a popular choice for water sports, but you’ll need a different policy if you’re going to the USA or more exotic locations.

 How many people are going?

 How’s your health?

 If you have a pre-existing medical condition, it could affect your cover.
 You must inform your insurance provider of any medical conditions, so they can give you an accurate quote with the right level of cover.